geluso/learn-programming-programming-board-games/03-grid-games/00-tic-tac-toe/README.md

 where things are located.

 ## Game Engine
+Now that we've determined how to represent the state of the board we can think about what sort of interactions we need to have with the game.
+Let's make a class that represents a game of Tic Tac Toe.
+The class needs methods to determine if the game is over, allow players to make moves, and keep track of who wins at the end of the game.

 Here's a simplified version of how the main program will use this class.
-Notice how the main program primarily uses the methods `isGameOver`, and `makeMove`.
+The most important methods here are `isGameOver`, and `makeMove`.
+The class will have more methods used by itself internally.

 ```js
 game = new TicTacToeGame()